ibm-cloud-docs/databases-for-mysql/howto-managing-connections.md

 ibmcloud cdb deployment-kill-connections <deployment name or CRN>
 ```

-You can also use the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api#kill-connections-to-a-postgresql-deployment) to perform the end all connections operation.
+You can also use the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api#kill-connections-to-a-MySql-deployment) to perform the end all connections operation.

 ## Connection Pooling

 One way to prevent exceeding the connection limit and ensure that connections from your applications are being handled efficiently is through connection pooling.

-Many PostgreSQL driver libraries have connection pooling classes and functions.
+Many MySQL driver libraries have connection pooling classes and functions.
 You need to consult your driver's documentation to implement connection pooling that is optimal for your use case.
 For example, the Python driver Psycopg2 has [classes to handle connection pooling in your application](http://initd.org/psycopg/docs/pool.html).
-The Java PostgreSQL JDBC driver has methods for [connection pooling at both the application and application server level](https://jdbc.postgresql.org/documentation/head/datasource.html).
+The Java MySQL JDBC driver has methods for [connection pooling at both the application and application server level](https://jdbc.postgresql.org/documentation/head/datasource.html).

 Alternatively, you can use a third-party tool such as [PgBouncer](https://pgbouncer.github.io/) to manage your application's connections.

 ## Raising the Connection Limit

-PostgreSQL allocates some amount of memory on a per connection basis, typically around 5 - 10 MB per connection.
+MySQL allocates some amount of memory on a per connection basis, typically around 5 - 10 MB per connection.
 It is important to consider the total amount of memory that is available to your deployment before increasing the connection limit.
 To raise the connection limit, first you might want to [scale your deployment](/docs/databases-for-mysql?topic=databases-for-mysql-resources-scaling) to ensure that you have enough memory to accommodate more connections.

 Next, change the value of `max_connections` on your deployment.
-To make permanent changes to the [PostgreSQL configuration](/docs/databases-for-mysql?topic=databases-for-mysql-changing-configuration#changing-configuration), you want to use the {{site.data.keyword.databases-for}} [cli-plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration) or [API](https://{DomainName}/apidocs/cloud-databases-api#change-your-database-configuration) to write the changes to the configuration file for your deployment.
+To make permanent changes to the [MySQL configuration](/docs/databases-for-mysql?topic=databases-for-mysql-changing-configuration#changing-configuration), you want to use the {{site.data.keyword.databases-for}} [cli-plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration) or [API](https://{DomainName}/apidocs/cloud-databases-api#change-your-database-configuration) to write the changes to the configuration file for your deployment.

 For example, to raise `max_connections` to 215, it might be a good idea to scale your deployment to at least 2 GB of RAM per data member, for a total of 4 GB of RAM for your deployment.
 Once the scaling operation has finishes, then set the connection limit.
 In the CLI,
 ```